sharontherese/sharon-kabel/content/post/vatican-dancing/index.md

 >
 > Let’s close with one last story.
 In a prairie parish in the Midwest in the 1800’s… “I have had to put an end to dancing in the parish due to the sins of impurity that they were causing.”
 Ars, France once had a problem with impurity and paganism.
 By targeting vice & esp. dances, after putting an end to the dances in his parish St John Vianney was able to boast once, proud of his parishioners as he showed a visitor to Ars the Catholic cemetery – “here is my collection of relics!”
 This sanctity is what I wish for you also. (emphasis added)

-# Examining the sources
+# Examining the sources: Ecclesiasticus 9:4

 Most of the sources cited are quotations from saints or secondhand anecdotes.
 Although saints should always be taken seriously, neither of these categories constitute Church teaching, to say nothing of how common it is for saints to be misquoted.

 The two sources worth exploring are Scripture, and the Acta Apostolicae Sedis.

-## Source 1: Ecclesiasticus 9:4

-The following verse from Scripture is used to justify the anti-dancing position:
+The following verse from Scripture, Ecclesiasticus or Sirach 9:4, is used to justify the anti-dancing position:

-> Ecclesiasticus 9:4 “Use not much the company of her that is a **dancer**, and do not listen to her.”
+> Use not much the company of her that is a **dancer**, and do not listen to her

 This exact translation appears to be the King James Version, an unusual choice for a traditional Catholic argument.
+Let's look at earlier translations:

 The Vulgate Latin reads:

-> cum **psaltrice** ne adsiduus sis nec audias illam ne forte pereas in efficacia illius[^3]
+* Vultage Latin: cum **psaltrice** ne adsiduus sis nec audias illam ne forte pereas in efficacia illius[^3] (harpist, lutist, musician)

-The Greek reads:

-> μετὰ **ψαλλούσης** μὴ ἐνδελέχιζε, μή ποτε ἁλῷς ἐν τοῖς ἐπιχειρήμασιν αὐτῆς[^4]
+* Greek: μετὰ **ψαλλούσης** μὴ ἐνδελέχιζε, μή ποτε ἁλῷς ἐν τοῖς ἐπιχειρήμασιν αὐτῆς[^4] (musician)

-and the original Hebrew reads:
+* Hebrew: browse here[^6] - the translator also uses the word "musician"

 The Haydock Biblical Commentary also has a note about this particular verse:

 > Dancer.
 Greek, “musician, lest,” &c.
 (Haydock) — The same person is often given to both music and dancing, (Menochius) and these arts are very dangerous. ([Ovid?]
 Met. xiv.
 6.) — The dances in the East were more licentious than ours.[^2]

-## Source 2: Acta Apostolicae Sedis, March 31, 1916
+## Examining the sources: Acta Apostolicae Sedis, March 31, 1916

 The AAS is the official gazette of the Vatican, and has been in circulation since 1908.
 It is in Latin, and freely available online.
 DOCUMENT correctly cites A.A.S., 8 (1916), p.
 147-149.[^5]

 > CIRCA QUASDAM CHOREAS IN STATIBUS FOEDERATIS AMERICAE SEPTENTRIONALIS  ET IN REGIONE CANADENSI.
 >
-> Elapso saeculo, in foederatis Americae septentrionalis Statibus usus incoeperat catholicas familias convocandi ad choreas quae per multas noctis hora s cum conviviis aliisque solatiis protrahi consueverant.
-Cuius rei ea dabatur ratio et causa, quo scilicet catholici se mutuo cognoscerent et amoris caritatisque vinculis intimius unirentur, simulque ut subsidia pro hoc illove pio opere necessaria compararentur.
+> Elapso saeculo, in foederatis Americae septentrionalis Statibus usus incoeperat catholicas familias convocandi ad choreas quae per multas noctis horas cum conviviis aliisque solatiis protrahi consueverant.
+Cuius rei ea dabatur ratio et causa, quo scilicet catholici se mutuo cognoscerent et amoris caritatisque vinculis intimius unirentur, simulque ut subsidia pro hoc illove pio opere necessaria compararentur.
 Qui autem conventus indicere eisque praesidere solebant, praesides plerumque erant alicuius pii operis, et non raro ipsi ecclesiarum rectores vel parochi.
 >
 > Verum Ordinarii locorum, quamvis de recto fine eorum qui has choreas promovebant non dubitarent, nihilominus damna et pericula inolitae praxis perspicientes, sui officii esse censuerunt eas proscribere : et ideo in can.
 290 plenarii Concilii III Baltimorensis haec statuerunt: « Mandamus quoque ut sacerdotes illum abusum, quo convivía parantur « cum choreis (balls) ad opera pia promovenda, omnino tollendum  « curent ».
 >
 > Ast, ut in humanis saepe accidit, quae iustissime sapienterque ab initio iussa fuerant, paullatim in oblivionem venire coeperunt, et chorearum usus denuo invalescere, imo et in proximam Canadensis dominii regionem diffundi.
 >
-> Quae cognoscentes Emi S. C. Consistorialis Patres, auditis pluribus  locorum Ordinariis, et re multo cum studio examini subiecta, censuerunt, standum omnino esse sanctionibus a Concilio Baitimorensi III statutis: et, probante SSmo D.*N. Benedicto PP. XV, decreverunt, sacerdotes quoslibet sive saeculares sive regulares aliosque clericos prorsus prohiberi, quominus memoratas choreas promoveant et foveant, etiamsi in piorum operum levamen et subsidium, vel ad alium quemlibet pium finem; et insuper clericos omnes vetari, quominus hisce choréis intersint, si forte a laicis viris promoveantur.
+> Quae cognoscentes Emi S. C. Consistorialis Patres, auditis pluribus  locorum Ordinariis, et re multo cum studio examini subiecta, censuerunt, standum omnino esse sanctionibus a Concilio Baitimorensi III statutis: et, probante SSmo D.N.
+Benedicto PP. XV, decreverunt, sacerdotes quoslibet sive saeculares sive regulares aliosque clericos prorsus prohiberi, quominus memoratas choreas promoveant et foveant, etiamsi in piorum operum levamen et subsidium, vel ad alium quemlibet pium finem; et insuper clericos omnes vetari, quominus hisce choréis intersint, si forte a laicis viris promoveantur.

 > ABOUT SOME DANCES IN THE UNITED STATES OF NORTH AMERICA AND IN THE REGION OF CANADA.
 >